 Experiences You Want To Have

-It’s time to start thinking of what you want to do, which includes thinking about experiences you want to have.
+It’s time to start thinking about what you want to do, including the experiences you want to have.

 These may not be the first things that pop into your mind, as you may instead think about places you want to see and things you want to do.